apache/mynewt-site/docs/network/ble/ble_hs/ble_hs_return_codes.md

 | Core | Errors detected internally by the NimBLE host. |
 | ATT | The ATT server has reported a failure via the transmission of an ATT Error Response.
 The return code corresponds to the value of the Error Code field in the response. |
 | HCI | The controller has reported an error to the host via a command complete or command status HCI event.
 The return code corresponds to the value of the Status field in the event.
-| L2CAP | An L2CAP signalling procedure has failed and an L2CAP Command Reject was sent as a result.
+| L2CAP | An L2CAP signaling procedure has failed and an L2CAP Command Reject was sent as a result.
 The return code corresponds to the value of the Reason field in the command.
 | Security manager (us) | The host detected an error during a security manager procedure and sent a Pairing Failed command to the peer.
 The return code corresponds to the value of the Reason field in the Pairing Failed command. |
 | Security manager (peer) | A security manager procedure failed because the peer sent us a Pairing Failed command.
 The return code corresponds to the value of the Reason field in the Pairing Failed command. |